shahe-islam/kibana-index-grouping-automation/README.md

 # NDAP Cluster Index Segregation Automation Script

 ## Overview
-This repo contains the automation script that transforms the Excel sheet for the 1800+ indexes provided by Kibana to size and tag them accordingly.
+This repo contains the automation script that transforms the Excel sheet for the 1800+ indexes provided by Kibana to size and tag them accordingly, allowing them to be grouped according to

 ## Prerequisites
 You will need: